wbridewell/arcadia/manual/display.md

      0)]]})
 ```

-Thus far, our examples have relied heavily on information functions to specify elements, panels, glyphs, and some parameter values.
-However, there are variants and alternatives that can be used in the place of information functions.
-Like `i#`, these are defined in `arcadia.utility.display`.

-The first example is `remember-previous`, a function that wraps around an information function and indicates that the function should save the value it returns on each cycle and make that value available on the following cycle via the `:previous` key. `remember-previous` takes two arguments: the information function and an initial value, which is what `:previous` will be set to on the first cycle.
+The `remember-previous` function wraps around an information function and indicates that the function should save the value it returns on each cycle and make that value available on the following cycle via the `:previous` key. `remember-previous` takes two arguments: the information function and an initial value, which is what `:previous` will be set to on the first cycle.

 In this example, the information function counts the number of times that the focus of attention is a red object.
 On each cycle, it checks whether the current focus is a red object.
 If it is, then the information function increments the number currently stored in `:previous` and returns the result.
 If not, then the information function simply returns the number currently stored in `:previous`.